Edditoria/markdown-plus-plus/README.md

 Love Notepad++?
 Need to write docs in Markdown?
 This repo is made for you.

-## Key Changes from v2 to v3

-- Markdown-plus-plus is a npm package now.
-You can fetch the UDL files in command line directly, `npx markdown-plus-plus --help`.
-- Build system relies on Node.js. `git clone` then `npm install` to develop this repo.
-Less dependency hell.
-- In v2, there are 2 builds for every theme: Modern and classic.
-Now, there are only 1 build.
-The main difference in classic build, [asterisk-style bullet points][end_of_v2], becomes an option in v3.
-- Better file structure:
-	- You can find all UDL files in one single folder called `<udl\>`.
-	- You can modify the config files in another folder called `<config\>`.
-	- Filename for UDLs follows the pattern: `<markdown.[theme-name].udl.xml>`.
-	- Filename for configs follows this pattern: `<markdown.[theme-name].config.json>`

 ## Screenshots

 | Your | Taste! |